tnelson/Forge/forge/domains/crypto/README.md

 E.g., we might say that there are no more than `3` names in an execution of the reflection protocol: the initiator's name, the responder's name, and the attacker's name.
 (The attacker must be present, as the model follows Dolev-Yao is making them the medium by which principles communicate.)

+#### Time

+The model has two different notions of time:
+  - The `Timeslot` sig, which represents the handling of a single message.
+This should always be either sent or received by the `Attacker`, who is synonymous with the medium of communication.
+  - The `Microtick` sig, which is used to properly order how agents learn values within nested encrypted terms.
+The scope for `Microtick` should never be lower than `2`, representing the pre-state where nothing has yet been learned and the post-state where a single layer of encryption has been removed.
+If a protocol requires deeper nesting, increment the scope on `Microtick` to one more than the nesting depth.

+Note that the `Microtick` sig was not present in the original paper, which used the `Timeslot` sig for both kinds of "time", resulting in poor performance.

 ### Visualizing Executions

 When Sterling opens, the solver will (perhaps after some delay) produce an instance.
 The default visualization will appear as a dense cluster of boxes and lines.
 To switch to the sequence diagram version, click on the 'Script' tab and paste in the contents of the [visualization script](./vis/crypto_viz.js).
 Then click 'Run'.